 Our program leading to the Bachelor of Engineering degree is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 Undergraduate Degree Program

 Undergraduate students acquire a solid background in mathematics, chemistry and physics and take additional upper-level courses in chemistry.
 The basis of the chemical engineering program is in transport phenomena, thermodynamics, separations and kinetics.
 Other courses deal with the principles and techniques of chemical engineering analysis and design, along with economic analysis and process control.
 Laboratory courses offer the student an opportunity to make fundamental measurements of momentum, heat and mass transport and to gain hands-on experience with bench scale and small scale pilot-plant apparatus, which can be computer controlled.
 Report writing is a principal focus in the laboratory courses.
 Selected students are offered the opportunity to carry out individual research projects.

-A specimen curriculum for a chemical engineering major, which shows required and elective courses for the standard program, follows.
-This standard program includes a number of electives.
+The curriculum for a chemical engineering major includes a number of electives.
 Students, with the consent of their faculty advisers, may choose elective courses that maintain program breadth or may develop a special-interest minor program within the chemical engineering major.
 Established minors for chemical engineering students are environmental engineering, materials science and engineering and management of technology.
 In addition, a concentration in biotechnology is offered.
 Double majors may be arranged in consultation with a faculty adviser.
 Example curricula are available on the department website

 The department recommends chemical engineering students consider taking the Fundamentals of Engineering Exam (FE) in their senior year.
 This is the first step in obtaining a license as a professional engineer.
 The following courses are recommended for preparation for the FE: EECE 2112, CE 2280 and ME 2190.